 Finding Peace and Love by Looking at the Deeper Meaning

 Well, I thought what a nice lady, but no way am I eating that butterscotch.
 The next day the same course of events occurred and I thanked her and left my office with no intention of eating her butterscotch.
 This scene played out for several days.
 I knew Myrna was going to show up, and I again would be handed more yellow candies.

 Sometime the next morning a Nurse came to my office and asked:

 “Did you eat those butterscotch candies that Myrna brought you”?

 I looked at her sheepishly shaking my head no!
 The nurse proceeded to tell me that Myrna had communicated that she was so happy to give me some candy.
-The Nurse began telling me that Myrna had been raised in the south and lived though much oppression, racism and abuse.
+The Nurse began telling me that Myrna had been raised in the south and lived through much oppression, racism, and abuse.
 She came here with her eight children and raised them alone.
-She cleaned houses for a living, and received no pension.
+She cleaned houses for a living and received no pension.
 It seems as though Myrna had a very difficult life and her health was poor.
 I felt foolish for not being more sensitive.

 I believe that we are here for each other, not against each other.
 Everything comes from an understanding that you are a gift in my life – whoever you are, whatever our differences.~John Denver

 I decided that there would never be a day that I didn’t seek someone else out worse off than me.
 I made it a point to walk the floors of the nursing home smiling at as many people as I could.
 I have practiced making gratitude lists, not just to be grateful, but to challenge myself to be more giving.

 Every gift from a friend is a wish for your happiness. ~Richard Bach